List of locations in Pirates of the Caribbean: Tortuga

 Tortuga is an island off the northern coast of Saint-Domingue (Haiti), out of the jurisdiction of the Royal Navy and the East India Trading Company.
 While it remains a free port where traders can escape the high East India tariffs, it is a dangerous one where illegal transactions are common.

 In the first film, Captain Jack Sparrow and Will Turner moor their stolen ship, the Interceptor, in Tortuga to recruit a crew.
 Their crew included Joshamee Gibbs, Anamaria, Cotton, and Marty.
 Here, Jack also encounters Giselle and Scarlett, with whom he has had past romantic relationships.

 In Dead Man's Chest, Will goes to Tortuga to hunt for Jack Sparrow.
 A denizen tells Will that he saw a ship with black sails (the Black Pearl) beached on Pelegosto.
 Jack returns to Tortuga to try to enlist 99 unsuspecting sailors to pay off his blood debt to Davy Jones.
 Although he falls far short of his goal, the new crew proves useful during the final confrontation with the Kraken.
 Jack is reunited with Elizabeth Swann while in Tortuga and also recruits the disgraced James Norrington, who resigned his commission after losing his ship in a hurricane.

 At the conclusion of At World's End, Barbossa leaves Jack and Gibbs in Tortuga by once again hijacking the Black Pearl.
-Gibbs remains in Tortuga with Giselle and Scarlett.
+Gibbs remains in Tortuga with Scarlett and Giselle.

 At the end of On Stranger Tides, Barbossa is in command of Blackbeard's ship, the Queen Anne's Revenge.
 He yells out that they will travel back to Tortuga, although this is not shown onscreen.

 Scenes set in Tortuga were filmed in Wallilabou Bay, St. Vincent and the Grenadines.